howardheaton/personal-site/docs/index.md

 <center>

-Howard specializes in optimization algorithms for big data problems, particularly the creation, training, and evaluation of models that are data-driven and require hard constraints be satisfied (e.g. large systems of equations for physical systems).
+Howard specializes in the construction and analysis of models and algorithms for machine learning problems.
+Specifically, he takes high-level problems from stakeholders and translates them into mathematical terms to develop software tools (in Python) in a way that is explainable, safe, scalable, data-driven and satisfies provided constraints (e.g. large systems of equations for physical systems).
+He has used these skills in several industries (e.g. medical imaging, e-commerce, animation), coordinating with both engineering and product stakeholders.

 <br>